FAQ

 Q: What teams does NJB have?

-A: NJB has teams for different age groups and gender.
-NJB does not have co-ed teams.
-Within the older age groups, there are select traveling teams called All-Net.
+A: Teams for different age groups and gender are detailed below.
 See the next questions for more details about All-Net and High School.

 The regular “Division” teams are divided as follows: